debug-ito/Albatross/README.md

 **This is still work in progress.**

-Gtk theme based on Albatross.
+Gtk-Uguiss is a fork of Gtk theme "Albatross".

 ## Features